 Theme:

-- Sanctions on Russia for its invasion of Ukraine may dilute the dominance of the US dollar in the global financial system.
+- Several countries are pushing for de-dollarization to reduce the dependence on the U.S. dollar for cross-border transactions.
 So, this presents an opportunity to push for the internationalization of the Rupee.

 What is Currency Internationalization: